 It is likely a controversial platform for real estate agents since it is advertised to buyers as a commission-saving solution.

-The savings are achieved by motivating competition between agents that have to send their commission quotes to sellers before they are hired.
+The savings are achieved by motivating competition between agents who must send their commission quotes to sellers before being hired.